peterpeterparker/daviddalbusco.com/src/blog/lazy-load-youtube-video-iframe.md

 ![](https://cdn-images-1.medium.com/max/1600/1*skQICbYpu0Q-x2C6u3TgkA.gif)

+### Contribute To Our Project

+Even if it does the job, our component can be improved.
+I notably think that a smoother transition to display the video would be useful.
+That’s why I opened a good first issue in our repo on [GitHub](https://github.com/deckgo/deckdeckgo/issues/570).
+If you are up to give a hand, your help would be appreciated 🙏.

 ### Cherry on the Cake 🍒🎂

 Our component `@deckdeckgo/youtube` is a Web Component developed with [Stencil](https://stenciljs.com) and therefore it could be use in any modern web applications, with or without any frameworks.
 Moreover, if like me you tend to be a bit “bundlephobic”, it will add to your application, once minified and gzipped, only [198 bytes](https://bundlephobia.com/result?p=@deckdeckgo/youtube@1.0.0-rc.1-2).